AmiiThinks/AlphaEx/README.md

 AlphaEx (Alpha Experiment) is a python toolkit that helps you run a large number of experiments easily and efficiently.

 With AlphaEx, you can:
-1. Run thousands of experiments on multiple computer clusters automatically, so that you can squeeze the most of your computation hardware.
+1. Run thousands of experiments on multiple computer clusters automatically, so that you can squeeze the most out of your computation resource.
 2. Sweep experiment variables in a simple effective way.
-Just define a json file and do your sweeps with one click.
+Just define a json file and do all sweeps with one click.

 The above 2 functions are implemented in 2 self-contained python scripts `submitter.py`, `sweeper.py`.

 **Warning**:

 Sweeper can be used in any machine with python installed.
-But submitter currently is only compatible with **slurm**.
+But submitter is only compatible with **slurm** currently.
 Make sure you have access to at least one cluster which has slurm installed.
 For example, I have an account on compute canada, so I can use clusters including cedar, mp2, etc.

 To test these 2 modules, run
 `python test/test_submitter.py`, `python test/test_sweeper.py`